10up/ElasticPress/.github/ISSUE_TEMPLATE.md

 - Did you search for similar issues before submitting this one?

-- Is this an issue, question or feature request:
+- Is this a bug, question or feature request:

 - Describe the issue you encountered: